mhfEmu/python_teen/README.md

 # python_teen
-Python Teen conssist's all of the Newbie Python Codes I've practised
+Python Teen consists all of the Newbie Python Codes I've practised